compose-spec/compose-spec/spec.md

 ### driver

 `driver` specifies which driver should be used for this network.
-Compose implementation MUST return an error if the driver is not available.
+Compose implementations MUST return an error if the driver is not available on the platform.

 ```yml
 driver: overlay
 ```

 Default and available values are platform specific.
-Compose specification do only define two specific values:
+Compose specification MUST support the following specific drivers:
 `none` and `host`
 - `host` use the host's networking stack
 - `none` disable networking

 #### host or none

-The syntax for using built-in networks such as `host` and `none` is a little different, as such networks implicitly exists outside the scope of Compose implementation.
-To use them one MUST define an external network with the name `host` or `none` and an alias that Compose implementation can use (`hostnet` or `nonet` in the following examples), then grant the service access to that network using the alias.
+The syntax for using built-in networks such as `host` and `none` is different, as such networks implicitly exists outside the scope of the Compose implementation.
+To use them one MUST define an external network with the name `host` or `none` and an alias that the Compose implementation can use (`hostnet` or `nonet` in the following examples), then grant the service access to that network using its alias.

 ```yml
 version: "3"